Modular multiscale approach to modelling high-harmonic generation in gases: Infrared Propagation

 which is much more convenient for the following derivation.

-As in the case of the ionization rates, it turns out that, for consistency, we have to consider a second contribution to the current density: The generation of free carriers by photo-ionization.
+As in the case of the ionisation rates, it turns out that, for consistency, we have to consider a second contribution to the current density: The generation of free carriers by photo-ionisation.
 Because this term will lead to a loss current in our final equations, we call it $\vec{J}_{IL}$ and